CrowdStrike/falconpy/README.md

 There are currently 45 CrowdStrike Falcon API service collections containing 397 individual operations, all of which are accessible via FalconPy.

-FalconPy also supports interaction with all CrowdStrike regions, custom connection and response timeouts, routing requests thru a list of proxies, disabling SSL verification, and configuring custom headers.
+FalconPy also supports interaction with all CrowdStrike regions, custom connection and response timeouts, routing requests thru a list of proxies, disabling SSL verification, and custom header configuration.

 > If the CrowdStrike APIs were rings of great power, that the Dark Lord Sauron gifted to the kings of dwarves, elves and men, then CrowdStrike's FalconPy would be the One Ring.
 >